ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/32_Exterior Improvements/329223 Sodding.md

       1. Include product label and manufacturer's application instructions specific to this Project.
    1. Mycorrhizal Inoculum:
       1. Include product label and manufacturer's application instructions specific to this Project.
-   1. Proposed Fertilizers, Pesticides, and Herbicides must be submitted to and approved by NREL EHS prior to use on NREL campuses.
+   1. Proposed Fertilizers, Pesticides, and Herbicides must be submitted to and approved by Owner EHS prior to use on Owner campuses.
    1. Qualification Data:
       1. For qualified landscape Installer.
    1. State, federal and other inspection certificates shall accompany invoice for materials showing source or origin.
 Submit to Owner prior to acceptance of material.